 Clubhouse was previously an invite-only app.
 On July 21st, 2021, its founders announced that the app could now be used by anyone, thereby not requiring an invitation from an existing user.

 The platform itself can be accessed by visiting its website or downloading its mobile apps (available on Android and iOS devices).

 Clubhouse, headquartered in San Francisco, California, was launched in March 2020 by Paul Davison and Rohan Seth.

-While the app seems like an overnight success, its creation has been a result of decade-long failures and learnings by both founders.
+While the app seemed like an overnight success, its creation has been a result of decade-long failures and learnings by both founders.

 Let’s roll back the tape a little here.
 Paul Davison, after graduating from Stanford in 2002 with a degree in Industrial Engineering, spent the first three years of his career as a consultant at Bain.

-He followed that up with an MBA at Stanford’s School of Business after which he decided to join the startup world.
+He followed that up with an MBA at Stanford’s School of Business after which he decided to enter the startup world.